-Some return to work on a part time basis in as little as two weeks after surgery, most return to work after three weeks.
-If you do a lot of lifting and cannot get a light duty status you may need to be out of work for as long as six weeks after surgery.
-Your workplace probably has forms for your surgeon to fill out for you to return to work.
+Some return to work on a part time basis in as little as two weeks after weight loss surgery, most return to work after three weeks.
+If you do a lot of lifting and cannot get a light duty status you may need to be out of work for as long as six weeks after your bariatric operation.
+Your workplace probably has forms for your weight loss surgeon to fill out for you to return to work.

-There is a lot on those forms for you to fill out and it is always helpful to do that—for example, your name, your address, the date you had your surgery.
-One time a patient faxed us five pages of these government-issued blank forms.
-The patient didn’t fill out his name or any information, nor did his fax have a return number on it.
-The patient became irate that we had not filled them out until he realized that we had no idea who had faxed them to us.
-Please fill out as much as possible before your surgeon’s office staff sees them.
+There is a lot on those forms for you to fill out land it is always helpful to do that—for example, your name, your address, the date you had your weight loss surgery.
+One time a weight loss surgery patient faxed us five pages of these government-issued blank forms.
+They didn’t fill out his name or any information, nor did his fax have a return number on it.
+They became irate that we had not filled them out until he realized that we had no idea who had faxed them to us.
+Please fill out as much as possible before your weight loss surgeon’s office staff sees them.
 Also, ask for an extra copy—things do get lost.

 Driving after Weight Loss Surgery